 Image below: Betsabeé Romero, En cautiverio (In captivity) (rendering), 2018; Two tractor tires with engraving, gold leaf, and silver leaf and steel support, each approx. 78 3/4 x 51 1/4 x 19 5/8 in.; Courtesy Betsabeé Romero Art Studio

-The National Museum of Women in the Arts will exhibit Heavy Metal—Women to Watch 2018, June 28-September 16.The exhibition will feature artists who “enthusiastically investigate the physical properties and expressive possibilities of metalwork through a wide variety of objects, including sculpture, jewelry, and conceptual forms.
+The National Museum of Women in the Arts is exhibiting Heavy Metal—Women to Watch 2018, thru September 16.The exhibition features artists who “enthusiastically investigate the physical properties and expressive possibilities of metalwork through a wide variety of objects, including sculpture, jewelry, and conceptual forms.
 The series titled Women to Watch is presented every three years and is “a dynamic collaboration between the museum and its national and international outreach committees.”